-Each unit is assigned an appropriate level of administrative assistance.
+Each unit is assigned administrative assistance.
 Student workers, employed by the institution through its financial aid and assistantship programs, are also made available when possible.

 5.08.02 Announcement of Events to the Student Body

 The Office of Information & Technology Services can assist faculty with posting announcements on Canvas.
 Complete the Technical Support Request form on the portal for consideration.